 Under traditional tracking systems, the employee must remain vigilant in recording any payment or billing that qualifies as a business expense.
 Such receipts are then typically collected and organized into an ‘expense report’, which is submitted to management.
 Upon approval, the approved expense report will typically make its way to the accounting department, which initiatives and issues reimbursement to the staff member.
 As will be obvious, this parade of procedures can take some time, and it does.
 A recent survey discovered that just 39 percent of reimbursements were made within a week or less.
 About 21 percent took 1-2 weeks; 18 percent took 2-3 weeks; and 22 percent took 4 weeks or longer.
 With around 60 percent of employees having to wait a week or longer to get their money back, there may be compelling reasons to consider making advance payments.

 However, advance payments are not all the same.
 Some bear a badge of approval from HMRC and are titled ‘scale rate payments’.
 Others do not and are simply ‘round sum allowances’.
 A ‘round sum allowance’ is an amount paid to an employee, who then has complete discretion on how it is spent.
 Such a stipend counts as earnings, which means it is subject to PAYE tax and NIS.
-But amounts paid to an employee for travel and meals and associated expenses may qualify as ‘scale rate payments’.
+But amounts paid to an employee for business travel and meals and associated expenses may qualify as ‘scale rate payments’.
 Scale rate payments are amounts agreed with HMRC or payments made in accordance with the HMRC benchmark scale rates.

 The current HMRC benchmark subsistence rates for the UK are: